ellamkoch/Pet-Kennel-Shell/README.md

 ### Notes
 - Energy was not capped at 100, because the rubric didn’t require it.
 However, adding a simple if conditional could be used later to keep values realistic if needed.

+## Day 3 - Assignment: Managing Your Pet Kennel with JavaScript Arrays
+### Objective
+This assignment will help you practice using arrays in JavaScript by creating and managing a collection of pet objects.
+You'll learn how to add items to an array using both the push method and bracket notation.

+### Files Used
+-index-3.js

+### Testing